malek-benjemia/social-network/README.md

 # Title: Social-Network</br>

 ## <span id="description">Description</span>
 Build an application that allows to manage a Blog.
-Please find refer to the <a href="">video</a> for more information.
+Please find refer to the <a href="https://drive.google.com/file/d/1VW5XkmK53qAR2SO6pyS2A_bZvvMdMKai/view">video1</a> and <a href="https://drive.google.com/file/d/1qaU4QSnuqQoIMxzHNon3_D6nKN3qF49D/view">video2</a> for more information.

 ## <span id="content">Table of Contents</span>
 <a href="#description">Description</a></br>